 Best Season of the Year

-The summer is when you will have more chances of a clear view.
-However, it is also that time of the year when there are more travelers on the island so that the spot can get crowded.
-July and August are the busiest months, but June and September still have decent yet unpredictable weather conditions, similar to the rest of the year.
-As Lagoa do Fogo is at an altitude, it can get a bit cold and windy in the wintertime.
-There can even be hail on rare occasions.
-Furthermore, there might be more clouds, and the view of the lake will likely be blocked.
+Summer is when you are more likely to have a clear view.
+However, it is also that time of year when more travelers are on the island, so the spot can get crowded.
+July and August are the busiest months, but June and September still offer decent, though unpredictable, weather, similar to the rest of the year.

 Check all our articles about the weather in the Azores throughout the year 🌤️ ☔️: January | February | March | April | May | June | July | August | September | October | November | December